puftare/sace-dorcol/README.md

 ## About Us

 Saće · Dorćol is where minimalist design meets vibrant local culture.
-Nestled on Gospodar Jovanova, we serve signature coctails, craft soft drinks, and small-batch coffees in an atmosphere bathed in warm neon glow.
+Nestled on Gospodar Jovanova, we serve signature cocktails, craft soft drinks, and small-batch coffees in an atmosphere bathed in warm neon glow.
 Whether you’re here for an espresso at noon or a late-night Aperitivo, our curated menu and friendly vibe make every visit memorable.

 ---